|

 and adware from the internet.
 SpywareGuard actively monitors your PC and

-In the past few years a new generation of anti-malware protection
+prevents spyware infestations.
+Both are easy to install and update.
+Advanced HIPS & Rootkit Protection In the past few years a new generation of anti-malware protection

 products has emerged.
 This new type of anti-malware protection, called